Hyra/angular-browserify-gulp-boilerplate/README.md

+## What is it

-A boilerplate for Angular Apps using Browserify for modularity and Gulp as build tool.
+This is a boilerplate for Angular Apps using Browserify for modularity and Gulp as build tool.

+## Why

+It's meant to serve as a foundation for new web apps so you can quickly create something new, rather than having to configure and setting up the base.

+## Contents

 It includes some sample controllers, a service and a directive.

 Gulp tasks include watching js/sass and building, as well as a simple (live reloading) webserver with html5 url support

 ## How to install

+Make sure you have NodeJS installed and have installed both `gulp` and `browserify` globally.
+After that it's easy:

 - Clone the app
 - run npm install